usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-advanced-partition.rst

 	9. Click on the + sign to create a new partition with type ``lvm2`` and size set to ``18000 MB``.
 	10. Unselect ``Grow`` and set the size of the ``/boot`` disk to ``500``.
 	11. In the ``Logical Groups`` section, click on the + sign and set the name of the logical group.
 For this example: ``ROOTVG``.

+		.. note:: Image generation will fail when migrating if the volume group name set in the Partitioning Table is the same as the name of LVM volume group in UForge server.

 	12. Next to the newly created volume group, click on the + sign to create a new volume extent.
 A pop-up window will appear proposing a ``sda/2`` physical extend with size automatically set to ``18000 MB``.
 Click ``ok``.

 	.. image:: /images/install-profile-partitioning-enlarge.jpg